dills122/ShamWow/README.md

 Thats the basics of  ShamWow, it is meant to be very painless and require the least amount of intervention by the user.
 The three major items you need before scrubbing is

-1. POCOs for data to mapping
+1. POCOs for data to be mapped to
-2. ShamWow NuGet package
+2. ShamWow Engine and Interface NuGet packages
 3. PII to scrub